Digital Identity Risk Assessment Playbook

 Step 5.
 Reassess

 A digital identity reassessment may be time-driven or event-driven and applies to a reassessment of the DIRA.
+This step allows you to reevaluate and assess areas to

 Key Point